- 1. Degrees

 22.6 If the student's complaint or grievance pertains to the marks awarded on a final exam and cannot be resolved in an informal manner, the student may make a formal request to have the exam re-evaluated.
 This request is to be made in writing to the Registrar.
 The Registrar will forward the request for re-read to the Head of the appropriate department, who will decide how the re-read will be conducted.
 The result of the final exam re-read will be used to replace the original exam’s mark and used in the determination of the student's final course grade.
 To ensure that such matters are addressed with due diligence, a request for re-read must normally be submitted not later than thirty (30) days after the student has been made aware of the result.
 A request for re-read will address only one exam, and normally will not be entertained for assignments, tests, or any other work that has been removed from the custody of the instructor after being marked and recorded.

 22.7 A student wishing to make a complaint on an academic issue which is not related to a specific course has to take it directly to the person responsible, whether the programme chair, the head of department or the dean.
 The complaint or grievance will then follow the process within the time periods as prescribed above.

-23. Academic Misconduct
+23. Academic Integrity

 - Unauthorized co-operation or collaboration;